wtsi-hgi/genestack-uploader/README.md

 docker build -t mercury/genestack-uploader:0.1.dev .
 ```

-The tagging scheme used on this project is `mercury/genestack-uploader:X.Y.{prod|dev}`, where X.Y is the version number, and the final tag is `prod` or `dev`, describing which URL is specified in `.env`
+The tagging scheme used on this project is `mercury/genestack-uploader:X.Y.{prod|dev}`, where X.Y is the version number, and the final tag is `prod` or `dev`, describing which URL is specified in `.env` and `config.py`.
+(This is also described in more detail in `docs/spec/main-spec-updates/1.md`.)

 3. Run the image.
 You must:
     - provide the env variable `GSSERVER` with a value of either `qc` or `default`